 In 1895 FIRST LT.
 JOHN J. PERSHING arrived and was placed in charge of a company of Black 10th Calvary troops.
 He gained a good reputation working well with the Buffalo Soldiers, carrying out one of the largest round ups of nearly 600 Cree and relocating them to Canada.
-Pershing eventually rose through the ranks to become the highest ranking general in American History with the equivalent rank of six stars.
+Pershing eventually rose through the ranks to become the highest ranking general in American History with the equivalent rank of five (gold) stars.
 He was also appointed the commander of all American Expeditionary Forces in Europe during WW I.

 1898 THE SPANISH AMERICAN WAR broke out.
 Black troops at Fort Assinniboine were immediately put on trains and shipped to Georgia and Florida to train for the invasion of Cuba.
 At the time it was believed that Black troops were immune to certain tropical diseases making Black troops extremely valuable.

-IN MAY 1898 CHAPLAIN WILLIAM T. ANDERSON became the commander of Fort Assinniboine.
+IN MAY 1898 CHAPLAIN WILLIAM T. ANDERSON became the (default) commander of Fort Assinniboine.
 Anderson was the first Black officer to ever command an American military fort/post.
-His command only lasted through May and June, at which time the white Major J. M. Kelley took over command.
+His command only lasted through May and June; at which time the white Major J. M. Kelley took over command.
 Only 19 troops remained on the post after the start of the war.

 LATE 1902 FORT ASSINNIBOINE reached its highest number of troops at 843.
-Major expansion and rebuilding of many of the forts structures began at this time as barracks and other facilities were remodeled and expanded.
+Major expansion and rebuilding of many of the fort’s structures began at this time as barracks and other facilities were remodeled and expanded.

 FORT ASSINNIBOINE, the largest military post constructed in Montana, was established in 1879.
 Within four years, a stately, impressive complex of some one hundred brick, stone, and wood buildings was clustered around the parade ground.
-Overlooking the quiet meandering of Beaver Creek, and in the shadow of the Bear Paw Mountains the fort buildings were surrounded by a vast military reservation of 700,000 acres.
+Overlooking the quiet meandering of Beaver Creek, and in the shadow of the Bear Paw Mountains the fort buildings were surrounded by a vast military reservation of more than 700,000 acres.
 The Fort was designed to house ten companies of soldiers, both infantry and cavalry.
 The troopers were in charge of monitoring the activities of the many Indian groups living in the region, as well as protecting them and the citizens of Montana from invasions by Canadian tribal bands.
-In its hay day, nearly 1,000 officers, enlisted men, and civillians called Assinniboine home.
+In its hay day, nearly 1,000 officers, enlisted men, and civilians called Assinniboine home.